enhancedsociety/solsa/README.md

 # Smart contracts tooling aggregator

-The goal of this repo is to find a good way of integrating static analisys tools for smart contracts into CI pipelines.
+The goal of this repo is to find a good way of integrating static analysis tools for smart contracts into CI pipelines.
 Ideally, this should be be easy to pick up and use by any project using smart contracts (dapps, wallets, etc).

 The main challenges to overcome appear to be: